-Bellevue is home to several lovely, sprawling parks that consistently attract both locals and tourists.
+Bellevue is home to several lovely, sprawling parks that consistently attract locals and tourists alike.
 Percy and Edwin Warner Parks span over 3,000 acres and are a highlight for outdoor enthusiasts.
 With extensive hiking and biking trails, as well as a nature center, these parks offer immersion into some of Tennessee's most beautiful natural areas.

 Harpeth River State Park is a prime area for canoeing, fishing, hiking, and birdwatching.
 With 40 miles of river to explore, beautiful summer wildflower trails, access to historical archaeological sites, and featuring a beautiful lake, this park is a favorite of outdoor enthusiasts.

 Named for its iconic red train car placed in the middle of the park, Red Caboose Park was built in 1996 as part of Bellevue’s Bicentennial Celebration.
 This smaller park features plenty of activities, including an elaborate playground, amphitheater, and the Bellevue Farmers Market.

 Percy Warner Park